PerfectMach1ne/milky-quartz/content/docker.md

 ## Docker Compose

-Docker, but on rails (featuring YAML from Dante May Cry).
+Docker, but on rails (featuring YAML from DevOps May Cry).

 [^1]: Of course, appending `sudo` to both commands in the case I'm still a silly GoobSec shellhead that doesn't wanna create a Docker group.